October 23, 2017

-And that fine soul so dear serving under him . . .
+And that fine little guy who served under him . . .

 His nickname - Old Baldy - his Horse.

-In a mere two days, it will be the 130th anniversary of the Statue of General Meade that is in Fairmount Park near the Please Touch Museum.
+Five days prior is the 130th anniversary of the Statue of General Meade in Fairmount Park near the Please Touch Museum.
 Suitable suggestions on how to commemorate this are encouraged, starting with signing the petition to move his statue to City Hall.

 The statue went up fifteen years after Meade’s death, in front of several thousand people and many Civil War veterans, on October 18th, 1887.

-After the dedication, the Fairmount Park Art Association held a gala at the Union League downtown with six hundred guests including General Meade’s West Point classmates, a number of his personal staff and aids, and many who had served under him when he commanded the Army of the Potomac.
-General Meade's most remembered accomplishment was his defeat of General Robert E Lee at Gettysburg on July 4th, 1863.
+After the dedication, the Fairmount Park Art Association held a gala at the Union League downtown with six hundred guests including General Meade’s West Point classmates, a number of his personal staff and aids, many who had served under him when he commanded the Army of the Potomac.
+Meade was a Philadelphia native and co-founder of Fairmount Park.
+But General Meade's most remembered accomplishment was his defeat of General Robert E Lee at Gettysburg on July 3rd, 1863.